When to Worry About Diarrhea in Adults: Warning Signs to Know

 Inflammatory Bowel Disease (IBD)

 IBD, which includes Crohn's disease and ulcerative colitis, causes chronic inflammation in the digestive tract.
 Symptoms include persistent diarrhea often containing blood or mucus, severe abdominal cramping and pain, urgent need to have bowel movements, weight loss despite normal eating, fatigue, and sometimes fever during flare-ups.
+IBD can lead to serious complications including intestinal strictures, fistulas, malnutrition, and increased cancer risk if left untreated.

 Irritable Bowel Syndrome (IBS)

-IBS with diarrhea affects millions of adults and causes chronic digestive symptoms including recurrent diarrhea, abdominal pain that improves after bowel movements, bloating and gas, mucus in stools, and alternating between diarrhea and constipation.
+IBS with diarrhea causes recurrent diarrhea, abdominal pain that improves after bowel movements, bloating and gas, mucus in stools, and alternating between diarrhea and constipation.
+Research shows that about one in nine people who experience food poisoning go on to develop IBS with diarrhea (post-infectious IBS).
+Stress can also act as a major trigger in IBS-type symptoms , for that angle, see can stress cause diarrhea.

 Celiac Disease